heavyai/heavyai/docs/source/usage.rst

 Self-Hosted Install
 *******************

-For self-hosted OmniSci installs, use ``protocol='binary'`` (this is the default) to connect with OmniSci, as this will have better performance than using ``protocol='http'`` or ``protocol='https'``.
+For self-hosted HeavyDB installs, use ``protocol='binary'`` (this is the default) to connect with HeavyDB, as this will have better performance than using ``protocol='http'`` or ``protocol='https'``.

 To create a :class:`Connection` using the ``connect()`` method along with ``user``,